A functional law of large numbers for a spatial model of Muller's ratchet: Characterisation of the limiting process

-\item Although condition~(iii) is stated for arbitrary~$l_{1}, l_{2} > 0$, in applications we typically consider~$l_{1}, l_{2} \in (0,1)$, since the case~$l_{1}, l_{2} > 1$ allows one to apply the Kolmogorov continuity criterion and derive a stronger result than that stated in Lemma~\ref{Paper02_easy_tightness_criterion_L_p_spaces}.
+\begin{remark} We collect here some observations regarding Lemma~\ref{Paper02_easy_tightness_criterion_L_p_spaces}. \begin{enumerate} \item[(a)] Although condition~(iii) is stated for arbitrary~$l_{1}, l_{2} > 0$, in applications we typically consider~$l_{1}, l_{2} \in (0,1)$, since the case~$l_{1}, l_{2} > 1$ allows one to apply the Kolmogorov continuity criterion and derive a stronger result than that stated in Lemma~\ref{Paper02_easy_tightness_criterion_L_p_spaces}.